 A chalazion is mostly benign and resolves on its own within a few weeks to a month with minimal medical intervention.
 Yet, if you are worried, consult an ophthalmologist and try the following (2) (12).

 - Apply a warm compress to your child’s eyelid four to six times a day.
 Each time, keep the compression on the eyelid for about ten to 15 minutes.
 It may soften the hardened oil, triggering the blockage to open and allowing the oil to drain.
-You can make a warm compress by soaking a soft, cotton cloth in warm water and then squeezing the water out.
+You can make a warm compress by soaking a clean, soft, cotton cloth in warm water and then squeezing the water out.
 Instruct your child not to pop or squeeze a chalazion as it could have adverse effects.

 - Gently massage your child’s eyelid for a few minutes a day.
 It will prompt drainage by putting mild pressure on the duct opening.
 If the chalazion drains, clean the area using a clean, soft cloth.
 Instruct the child to keep their hands away from the eye and use a clean cloth to dab their eye if it feels itchy.
 Tell them to wash hands before and after touching their eyes to prevent infections.

-The eye will be patched for a day or so after the surgery.
+The eye will be patched for a day or so after the drainage.
 There will be some redness, swelling, and pain in the eye for a few days after the removal of the eye patch.
 You may also notice a pinkish discharge for a day or so.
 However, if the discharge is yellow or green, it may indicate an infection, warranting immediate medical intervention (13).

 How To Prevent Chalazion?

 The following steps could ensure chalazion prevention in most cases.